Commission silent on Greece suspending asylum claims

 Journalists denied questions

-However, none of Ursula von der Leyen (EU Commission president), Charles Michel (EU Council president) and David Sassoli (European Parliament president) mentioned the controversial Greek decision - and journalists were not given an opportunity to ask any questions.
+However, Ursula von der Leyen (EU Commission president), Charles Michel (EU Council president) and David Sassoli (European Parliament president) never mentioned the controversial Greek decision - and journalists were not given an opportunity to ask any questions.

 Instead, all three, along with prime minister Mitsotakis made statements, shaping a narrative of solidarity with Greece.